Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: Anthropomimetic Uncertainty

-\paragraph{Personalization.} If the goal is to avert negatives consequences, we have to recognize the fact that different people will act differently upon receiving the same hedged response.
-Indeed, tolerance for risk differs for instance based on demographic factors or personality traits \citep{mishra2011individual, brooks2021impact, pavlivcek2021impact}.
-To account for these factors, uncertainty communication could be adapted to specific users and problems \citep{chakraborti2025personalized}, for instance by incorporating feedback about past decisions over time, and by taking into account prior knowledge the user might have.
-This idea is adjacent to the \emph{interactive learning} described by \citet{kirchhof2025position}, where a model learns to ask clarification questions in order to reduce uncertainty.
+\paragraph{Personalization.} People will act differently upon receiving the same hedged response, since tolerance for risk differs e.g.\@\ based on demographic factors or personality traits \citep{mishra2011individual, brooks2021impact, pavlivcek2021impact}.
+Therefore, uncertainty communication should be adapted to specific users and problems \citep{chakraborti2025personalized}, for instance by continuously incorporating feedback from past actions, and by taking into account the user's prior knowledge.
+This idea is complementary to the \emph{interactive learning} described by \citet{kirchhof2025position}, where a model learns to ask clarification questions in order to reduce uncertainty.
+Furthermore, recent works have already started to explore personalization of LLMs \citep{magister2024way, samuel2024personagym, qiu2025measuring}.